 |Title:||Head Women's Soccer Coach|

-Eric Faulconer recently completed his eighth season at the helm
+Eric Faulconer begins his ninth season at the helm of the

-of the Armstrong Atlantic State women's soccer program.
+Armstrong Atlantic State University women's soccer program for the

 In 2012, the Pirates achieved the program's first No. 1 NSCAA Division II Top 25 national ranking and reeled off a school- and Peach Belt-best 19 match winning streak during the year.
 Armstrong captured the 2012 Peach Belt Conference regular season and tournament champoinships as well as notching a second consecutive NCAA Southeast Region title by outlasting Columbus State in penalty kicks, 6-5, after an 0-0 draw.
 The Pirates extended their school-record home unbeaten streak to 40 matches and Faulconer was named the PBC Coach of the Year for the third straight season as well as the NSCAA Southeast Region Coach of the Year for a fourth straight year and fifth time in eight seasons at Armstrong.